 Day 6 Everest Base Camp Trek Difficulty: 6/10

 The morning was one of if not the most stunning scenery of my Everest Base Camp Trekking.
-It is hard climbing to start off with out of Dingboche but once you have ascended you are rewarded with absolutely spectacular 360 views.
+It is hard climbing from Dingboche, but once you ascend, you are rewarded with spectacular 360 views.
 It is jaw-droppingly beautiful.

 Day 7 Everest Base Camp Trek Difficulty: 9/10

 The views of the Khumbu icefall are fantastic.
-I had always wanted to see this as I have watched so many Everest movies and read so many Everest books!
-It appears to be pure ice and I have no idea how anyone climbs it!
+I had always wanted to see this as I have watched many Everest movies and read many Everest books.
+It appears to be pure ice, and I have no idea how anyone climbs it.